doorcountylandtrust/dclt-strategic-system/data/dclt/3 REFERENCE & TOOLS/Messaging & Engagement Research.md

     >
     > - **Emotion leads to action.**
     >
-    >     Ads that elicited empathy, wonder, or awe—not fear—were more likely to inspire viewers to learn more or donate.
+    >     Ads that elicited empathy, wonder, or awe-not fear-were more likely to inspire viewers to learn more or donate.
     >
     > - **Character-driven storytelling works best.**
     >